Redskins sign coach Jay Gruden to contract extension

 ASHBURN, Va.
-(AP) -- The Washington Redskins have signed coach Jay Gruden to a multi-year contract extension.
+(AP) -- The Washington Redskins signed coach Jay Gruden on Monday to a multi-year contract extension.

 Gruden was going into the fourth year of a five-year contract.
-The team announced the extension Monday morning.
+The team announced the extension after Gruden and other officials returned from the NFL combine.

-The 50-year-old is the first coach to have his contract extended by owner Dan Snyder.
+The 50-year-old is the first coach to have his contract extended by Dan Snyder, who has owned the team for 18 years.

 The Redskins missed the playoffs last season after making it in 2015.
 They're 21-26-1 in three seasons under Gruden, who does not have a playoff victory.